 By Ricardo — 3 years ago

-It was a funny episode to record and I hope you enjoy it.
-As always if you have any questions or you would like to be a guest on the show send an email to email@example.com.
+This is a must listen so check it out, share and share again.
+As always if you have any questions or would like to be a guest on the show send an email to email@example.com.